 We believe in the human-animal bond and exist to support the animals and people of Central Minnesota by practicing and promoting quality animal care, offering compassionate customer service and providing humane education.

 We Are An Open Admissions Shelter

 Open admission animal shelters like Tri-County Humane Society accept all pets that arrive at their doors, regardless of age, health, color, breed, temperament or "adoptability", with the exception of dogs or cats that have bitten and broken skin within the past 10 days unless they were previously adopted from our shelter.

-The Tri-County Humane Society (TCHS) operates an independent nonprofit animal shelter in St. Cloud, MN.
-The Society has been providing quality services to the people and animals of Central Minnesota since 1974.
+Tri-County Humane Society (TCHS) operates an independent nonprofit animal shelter in St. Cloud, Minnesota.
+TCHS has been providing quality services to the people and animals of Central Minnesota since 1974.

 Some of our services include care for homeless animals, pet adoption, pet lost and found, and humane education.
 We also provide knowledgeable answers to questions regarding pet care, behavior, and many other animal-related issues.

 History and Growth of TCHS

-Prior to 1974, several concerned citizens took unwanted pets into their homes, but could not keep up with the need.
+Before 1974, several concerned residents took unwanted pets into their homes, but they could not keep up with the need.

 1974 - Incorporation!

-TCHS incorporated on December 11, 1974 as a non-profit organization to care for homeless pets and to promote the humane care and treatment of animals.
+TCHS incorporated on Dec.
+11, 1974, as a nonprofit organization to care for homeless pets and to promote the humane care and treatment of animals.

 1976 - Our First Shelter